ryoqun/solana/book/src/implemented-proposals/abi-management.md

 This part is a bit complex.

-First, the generated test creates such a sample instance of a type with a trait called `AbiDigestSample`, which should be implemented for all of serialized types, much like `Serialize`.
+First, the generated test creates such a sample instance of a type with a trait called `AbiSample`, which should be implemented for all of serialized types, much like `Serialize`.
 Usually, it's provided via generic trait specialization for most of common types.
 Also it is easy to `derive` for `struct` and `enum` and can be hand-written if needed.